oroinc/documentation/user_doc/back_office/system/user_management/organizations/org_configuration/general_setup_org/organization_upload_settings.rst

 7. Click **Save Settings**.

-If `attachments are enabled for an entity <https://oroinc.com/doc/orocrm/current/admin-guide/entities/entity-actions#doc-entity-actions-create>`_, the configuration of the entity will prevail and override the corresponding settings configured both globally and per organization.
+If |attachments are enabled for an entity|, the configuration of the entity will prevail and override the corresponding settings configured both globally and per organization.

 .. finish

+.. include:: /include/include_images.rst
+   :start-after: begin

-.. include:: /user_doc/img/buttons/include_images.rst
+.. include:: /include/include_links.rst
    :start-after: begin